wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-an-api.md

 2. Select the **Create A New API Artifact** and click **Next**.
 3. Specify values for the [required REST API properties](../../../references/synapse-properties/rest-api-properties/#rest-api-properties-required): **API name**, and **Context**.
 4. Do one of the following:
-    - To save the endpoint in an existing ESB Config project in your workspace, click **Browse** and select that project.
+    - To save the API in an existing ESB Config project in your workspace, click **Browse** and select that project.
-    - To save the endpoint in a new ESB Config project, click **Create new Project** and create the new project.
+    - To save the API in a new ESB Config project, click **Create new Project** and create the new project.
 5. Click **Finish**.
 The REST API is created inside the `src/main/synapse-config/api` folder under the ESB Config project you specified.
 6. Open the new artifact from the project explorer, go to the <b>Properties</b> tab and update any [optional REST API properties](../../../references/synapse-properties/rest-api-properties/#rest-api-properties-optional).